 History

 The church of St. Cadoc in Llancarfan was built in the late 12th or early 13th century.
-It was one of the few in Wales dedicated to St. Cadoc, but it is believed that it was in Llancarfan that the saint served as abbot.
-In the years 1284-1307, the church was rebuilt, probably then the tower was erected.
-Further work was conducted in the later period of the 14th century, when the southern aisle was built.
-In the fifteenth century, the church was decorated inside with wall frescoes and enlarged with a porch, and its windows were transformed into late Gothic (Perpendicular).
-Apparently, it also had a magnificent stained glass window in the presbytery, but in the seventeenth century a resident of the village named Whitton Bush destroyed it, repeatedly hitting and shouting: “Down with the Babylonian whore!”.
-In the years 1887-1888 the church was renovated and the west tower was rebuilt.
+It was one of several in Wales dedicated to St. Cadoc, but it is believed that the saint served as abbot at Llancarfan.
+Between 1284 and 1307, the church was rebuilt at the initiative of Gloucester Abbey, which held the patronage at the time.
+According to records, the chancel was rebuilt, though a tower was likely also built than.
+Further work was carried out later in the 14th century, when the south aisle was built.
+In the 15th century, the church’s interior was decorated with wall frescoes, a porch was added, and windows were converted to late Gothic style.
+One of the windows in the chancel was said to have featured a magnificent stained glass window, but in the 17th century, a villager named Whitton Bush destroyed the glass by repeatedly striking it and shouting “down with the whore of Babylon!”.
+In the years 1887-1888 the church was renovated and the western tower was rebuilt.

 Architecture